sxzhang25/MotionVectorization-ProgramTransformation/README.md

 # Editing Motion Graphics Video via Motion Vectorization and Program Transformation

 ## Setup
 This project was tested using Python 3.8 and CUDA v12.0 on Ubuntu 20.04.6.
-It depends on the following packages:
+To set up your conda environment, please install the following packages:

 ```
 - cv2